DecisionsDev/odm-for-container-getting-started/doc/topics/tut_icp_gs_clean_db_lsn.md

 # Task 5: Cleaning out databases

-In this task, you learn how to delete projects from Decision Center and the Rule Execution Server console.
+In this task, you learn how to delete projects from Decision Center and the Decision Server console.

 **About this task**